NasLabBgu/jury-deliberation-web/ci/deployment-troubleshooting.md

 ## Recent Issues and Solutions

+### Issue: IAM Policy Binding Permission Denied (July 2025)

+**Problem**: GitHub Actions workflow failing with `PERMISSION_DENIED: Permission 'run.services.setIamPolicy' denied` when trying to set public access on Cloud Run service.

+**Root Cause**: The GitHub Actions service account had `roles/run.developer` but not `roles/run.admin`, which is required for IAM policy operations.

+**Solution**:
+1. Added `roles/run.admin` to the GitHub Actions service account in setup script
+2. Made the public access step conditional (only runs if service isn't already public)
+3. The `--allow-unauthenticated` flag in deployment should handle public access automatically

 ### Issue: Container Startup Failures & Log Streaming Permissions (July 2025)

 **Problem**: GitHub Actions workflow was failing with log streaming permission errors when using `gcloud builds log --stream`, and container startup failures were causing traffic to fall back to older working revisions.